Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 ## 🙋🤳🏻📡 Protection Mechanisms: `RTS/CTS` _(802.11g or newer)_

-`RTS/CTS` is the most used mechanism in Wi-Fi; this mechanism is an optional method that is used in `Virtual Carrier Sense` to avoid `hidden node` problems.
+**RTS/CTS (Request-to-Send / Clear-to-Send)** is the most used mechanism in Wi-Fi; this mechanism is an optional method that is used in `Virtual Carrier Sense` to avoid `hidden node` problems.

 ### RTS/CTS: `Hidden Node`